SamFu1113/Unix-programming/README.md

 2. Define my own fstream class.
 	- Build a standard C++ class using system calls.
 	- Write a class named “myfstream”.
+		- Similar functionality to the standard C++ class fstream.
+		- Contains at least these methods:

 3. Recursive into a directory tree and visit each file.